JohnGiorgi/DeCLUTR/README.md

 # Contrastive Self-supervision for Textual Representations

 A contrastive, self-supervised method for learning textual representations.
-This is still a work in progress, but early results on [SentEval](https://github.com/facebookresearch/SentEval) are presented below, along with existing state-of-the-art methods.
+This is still a work in progress, but early results on [SentEval](https://github.com/facebookresearch/SentEval) are presented below (as averaged scores on the downstream and probing task dev sets), along with existing state-of-the-art methods.

 | __Model__                                            | Embed.
 Dim. | Downstream | Probing |  Avg. | Δ |
 |--------------------------------------------------|:-----------:|:----------:|---------|-------|------------|